soundglade/aimlab/README.md

 - **Public Website** - The main public-facing website accessible to all users

-  - Contains public experiments like NADA
+  - Contains public experiments like RILA
   - Available at the root URL
   - Features a modern, user-friendly interface